waffle-iron/docs/source/cassandra.rst

     connect.cassandra.username=cassandra
     connect.cassandra.password=cassandra

-The main difference here is the *cassandra.export.mapping*.
+The main difference here is the *cassandra.export.map*.
 This like the source connector but reversed.
 This is comma separated list of topic to table mappings.
 The mapping for each element in the list is separate by a _:_ .
 In this example the routing is orders-topic to the orders\_write\_back table in Cassandra and all fields are selected.